 Note: several magazines made a slight variation on this tip and published it a couple of months after this article originally appeared.
 This is a better way to do it, in my opinion, and it’s still very quick and easy.

-How to Fake a French Manicure
+Steps to a Fake French Manicure

 I’ve put it on without completing step 2, and immediately had people compliment me on my “fresh manicure.”
 Seriously, it’s just that pretty.